wangqinNick/tp/docs/DeveloperGuide.md

 Given below is an example scenario to add a note and how the notes feature behave at each step

 Step 1.
 The user inputs `note -add Orbital Mechanics: Application of ballistics and celestial mechanics`, as the user wants to add a note.
 Step 2.
-This input is parsed by NotesCommandParser and it returns NotesAddCommand.
+This input is parsed by `NotesCommandParser` and it returns `NotesAddCommand`.
-Step 3.
-NotesAddCommand is executed, returning a `CommandResult` containing a success message if the note has been added successfully.
-Otherwise, an exception message will be shown explaining the exception to the user.
+Step 3. `NotesAddCommand` is executed, returning a `CommandResult` containing a success message if the note has been added successfully.
+Otherwise, an error message will be shown explaining the error to the user.

 #### Viewing list of notes
 Given below is an example scenario to view the list of notes and how the notes feature behaves at each step.

 Step 1.
 The user inputs `note -list` as the user wants to view the list of notes.
 Step 2.
-This input is parsed by NotesCommandParser and it returns NotesListCommand.
+This input is parsed by `NotesCommandParser` and it returns `NotesListCommand`.
-Step 3.
-NotesListCommand is executed, returning a `CommandResult` containing the list of notes and their indexes.
-Otherwise, an exception message will be shown explaining the exception to the user.
+Step 3. `NotesListCommand` is executed, returning a `CommandResult` containing the list of notes and their indexes.
+Otherwise, an error message will be shown explaining the error to the user.

 #### Delete a note
 Given below is an example scenario to delete a note and how the notes feature behaves at each step.

 Step 1.
 The user inputs `note -del 1` as the user wants to delete the note with index 1.
 Step 2.
-This input is parsed by NotesCommandParser and it returns NotesDeleteCommand.
+This input is parsed by `NotesCommandParser` and it returns `NotesDeleteCommand`.
-Step 3.
-NotesDeleteCommand is executed, returning a `CommandResult` containing a success message if the note has been deleted successfully.
-Otherwise, an exception message will be shown explaining the exception to the user.
+Step 3. `NotesDeleteCommand` is executed, returning a `CommandResult` containing a success message if the note has been deleted successfully.
+Otherwise, an error message will be shown explaining the error to the user.

 * Currently available notes and their indexes can be found by entering `notes -list`

 #### View the timetable
 Given below is an example scenario to view a particular note in the list Step 1.
 The user inputs `note -view 1` as the user wants to view the note with index 1.
 Step 2.
-This input is parsed by NotesCommandParser and it returns NotesDeleteCommand.
+This input is parsed by NotesCommandParser and it returns `NotesDeleteCommand`.
-Step 3.
-NotesViewCommand is executed, returning a `CommandResult` containing a the note if the note has been shown successfully.
-Otherwise, an exception message will be shown explaining the exception to the user.
+Step 3. `NotesViewCommand` is executed, returning a `CommandResult` containing the note if the note has been shown successfully.
+Otherwise, an error message will be shown explaining the error to the user.

 ## Appendix A: Product scope
 ### Target user profile